msainsburydale/NeuralEstimatorsGNN/README.md

 ### Software dependencies

-Before installing the software dependencies, users may wish to setup a `conda` environment, so that the dependencies of this repository do not affect the users current installation.
+Before installing the software dependencies, users may wish to setup a `conda` environment, so that the dependencies of this repository do not affect the user's current installation.
 To create a `conda` environment, run the following command in terminal:

 ```
 conda create -n NeuralEstimatorsGNN -c conda-forge julia=1.7.1 r-base nlopt